 - How to find and access Kallisto in the CyVerse Discovery Environment

 - The key steps in doing RNA-Seq analysis from quality-controlling your reads to differential expression and visualization of your results

 - Understand the relative pros and cons of alignment-based vs. pseudoalignment methods

 User Skill Level

 - Intermediate (some command-line experience will be helpful)

 About the Presenter

 Jason Williams, CyVerse's Training and Outreach Lead, has literally trained tens of thousands of users in bioinformatics, genomics, open science skills, computational infrastructure, and whatever else gets thrown his way.
 He has been with CyVerse since the original iPlant Collaborative 'era' and has traveled to dozens of US-and international universities and colleges to lead training workshops for CyVerse, The Carpentries, and his home institution, DNA Learning Center at Cold Spring Harbor Laboratory, NY.
-You may have heard of or seen Jason at Plant and Animal Genome, Plant Biology and other major conferences as his ability to make genomics, computational biology and data science approachable to novice and experts alike are legendary.
+You may have heard of or seen Jason at Plant and Animal Genome, Plant Biology and other major conferences as his ability to make genomics, computational biology and data science approachable to novice and experts alike are legendary (as is his Instagram on his culinary exploits!).
 For more on Jason, see this blogpost on his recent accolades or get a true sense of his "special powers" here.